-In this installment of Ask A Collector, we catch up with Zack Hample, the best selling author of Watching Baseball Smarter and probably best known as the guy who has been featured on TV, radio, and print for catching over 8,000 baseballs at 51 different major league stadiums since 1990.
+In our first installment of Ask A Collector, we catch up with Zack Hample, the best-selling author of Watching Baseball Smarter and probably best known as the guy who has been featured on TV, radio, and print for catching over 8,000 baseballs at 51 different major league stadiums since 1990.
 As one could probably guess, Zack is a diehard baseball collector and this week he shares his experiences as a sports collector with us.

 Collectable: What does collecting baseballs mean to you?

 Zack: It gives me a great sense of accomplishment when I use my athleticism to beat the odds, and in a way, catching baseballs kinda sorta almost makes me feel like I’m part of the game.

 Collectable: What initially sparked your interest in collecting?

 Zack: Being really young, watching baseball on TV, seeing foul balls land in the crowd, and noticing fans going absolutely crazy when they caught one.
 I realize that lots of little kids watch baseball and don’t end up obsessed, but for some reason it left quite an impression on me.
 I went to my first game when I was six, but didn’t snag my first ball until I was twelve.
 That was a batting practice ball, but I was so pumped that my father always described that moment as “a baby shark tasting blood for the first time.”